JavaJugglers/MiniCommit-smaller_github/README.md

 - Branches and merging form a core functionality of MiniCommit.
 - Project requires Java programming language and standard Java libraries.

----

-This README provides a concise overview of the MiniCommit project, outlining its purpose, key features, and a brief on commands and testing.
-For detailed instructions and specifications, refer to the project documentation.